-The National Museum of Nuclear Science & History leads a bus tour to the historically significant Trinity Site on the first Saturday of April and October each year.
+The National Museum of Nuclear Science & History leads a bus tour to the historically significant Trinity Site on the first Saturday of April each year.

 Cost for the tour is $90 per person, due at the time of reservation.
-To make a reservation for the next trip, please contact Ashleigh Olguin at firstname.lastname@example.org or 505-245-2137, extension 103.
+To make a reservation for the next trip, please register below.
+If you have any questions, please contact Stephen Whitman at firstname.lastname@example.org.

 On Saturday, February 8, from 10 am to 3 pm, the National Museum of Nuclear Science & History will welcome families and Scouts for a day of engineering fun!
 Visitors will experience the finest in science, technology, engineering and mathematics (STEM) while enjoying ice cream made with liquid nitrogen, dancing electricity through Tesla coils, human-powered circuits, solar cells and cars, just to name a few!Learn More

 With an agreement signed on June 24, 2019, the Atomic Heritage Foundation and the National Museum of Nuclear Science & History forged a new collaboration to preserve the history of the Manhattan Project and the Atomic Age.
 This significant agreement ensures the Atomic Heritage Foundation’s extensive collection of oral histories (Voices of the Manhattan Project), interpretive vignettes (Ranger in Your Pocket), and articles about the Manhattan Project and its legacy will remain available to the public for the foreseeable future.Learn More